jonmason/meta-arm/meta-arm-bsp/documentation/corstone500.md

-# Cortex-A5 DesignStart A5DS Platform Support in meta-arm-bsp
+# Corstone-500 Platform Support in meta-arm-bsp

 ## Howto Build and Run

 ### Configuration:
 In the local.conf file, MACHINE should be set as follow:
-MACHINE ?= "a5ds"
+MACHINE ?= "corstone500"
-DISTRO ?= "iota-tiny"
+DISTRO ?= "poky-tiny"

 Or set environment variables with that values:

-MACHINE "a5ds"
+MACHINE "corstone500"
-DISTRO "iota-tiny"
+DISTRO "poky-tiny"

 ### Build:
-``bash$ bitbake iota-tiny-image```
+``bash$ bitbake arm-reference-image```

 ### Run:
 To run the result in a Fixed Virtual Platform please get: